You've got questions, we've got answers

 Not at this time.
 We currently require all applicants to go through the entire application process each time they apply.

 We have 3 cohorts a year: February, June, and October.

 What is the class size?

 Java classes have between 15-30 students and Data classes have between 10-15 students.

 What does a typical day look like for a Zip Code student?

 Class hours are M-F 9a-5p.
 Twice a week, we have 8:00 a.m. guest speakers from our corporate partners.
-We also have occasional required evening events for networking.
+We also have 2-3 required evening events per week, such as alumni lectures and other networking events.
 Students must also complete labs, reading assignments, group projects and other work outside of class hours.